• Skip to primary navigation

 Jump to Recipe·Print Recipe

-Portobello Mushroom Parmesan!
-So good and so easy to make!
+This Portobello Mushroom Parmesan is delicious and easy to make!
 Crispy breaded hearty portobello mushrooms topped with tomato sauce and melty cheese.
 A recipe even meat lovers will enjoy!

 Great for a Healthy Main Dish or Family dinner night!